pkmoore/rrapper/README.md

 # Overview

-This fork made by Alan <ex0dus-0x> contains the scripts that work alongside the modified version of rr located [here](https://github.com/pkmoore/rr), as well as modifications and enhancements for better usability.
+-This repository contains the scripts that work alongside the modified version of rr located [here](https://github.com/pkmoore/rr).

 # Requirements